Siphon880gh/project-manager-2022-11-03-roadmap/README.md

 ![](https://i.imgur.com/fQmVEAe.png)
-Old approach: Highest benefit, lowest cost, to make an impact But the problem is you're disconnected from serving real human nees and goals.
+Old approach: Highest benefit, lowest cost, to make an impact But the problem is you're disconnected from serving real human needs and goals.
 Alan Cooper (VS Basic) (And inventor of Persona)

 ![](https://i.imgur.com/QWLjctm.png)